 Rail House Café

-Our new restaurant, Rail House Café, will be opening later this year in Victoria.
+Our new restaurant, Rail House Café, will be opening soon in Victoria.
 Part of the new Nova development, right opposite the station, we’re hoping the Rail House Café will be to its neighbourhood what Riding House Café is to Fitzrovia.

-Building works are under way, the menu’s coming together (expect a few Riding House favourites) and we’re looking for the dream team to help us open the place.
+Building works are under way, the menu’s coming together, and we’re looking for the dream team to help us open the place.

 Head to our recruitment page if you want to join us on the right side of the tracks.